The Premier tribute to…

 Want to know more…?

-Many months have been spent meticulously crafting the music in our own studio along with countless hours rehearsal time to ensure that each show accurately recreates the feel of an Orchestral Manoeuvres in the Dark show.
-Quality instrumentation and amplification are used and are key elements in reproducing the sound we strive to achieve.
-Outfits carefully pieced together by Sarah and a complimentary stage set complete the package in order to give you a memorable and exciting OMD experience!
+Many months have been spent meticulously crafting the music in our own studio.
+Along with countless hours rehearsal time to ensure that each show accurately recreates the feel of an original Orchestral Manoeuvres in the Dark show.
+Quality instruments are used and are key elements in reproducing the sound we strive to achieve.
+A live performance full of energy along with a complimentary stage set, complete the package in order to give you a memorable and exciting OMD experience!
 We will be posting regular updates and details on our social media pages and blog!

-ALL tracks are made by us – we NEVER sample!
+ALL tracks are made and played by us – we NEVER sample!

 Having been a bass player and vocalist in numerous other bands over the years, Barry is proud to now front Manoeuvres.
 His animated stage presence and unique vocal style are ideally suited to the task which he carries out with great energy and pride.
-He is also the person behind the scenes producing the sounds and music that are used on stage, resulting in many late nights/early mornings sat at the keyboard supported by copious cups of tea, coffee and peanuts!
+He is also the person behind the scenes producing the sounds and music that we use on stage resulting in many late nights/early mornings sat at the keyboard supported by copious cups of tea, coffee and peanuts!

-With years of experience performing in other tribute bands, Sarah is the ideal partner for Barry on stage playing the synthesisers and drums as well as providing backing and some lead vocals.
-Off stage, whens she’s not drawing (she is a children’s book illustrator) she is responsible for all of the design work, social media, web design/content, promotional material and moral support.
-Along with this, her fashion sense is key in creating our look on stage because of course, Andy & Paul ARE fashion icons…
+With years of experience performing in other tribute bands, Sarah is the ideal partner for Barry on stage, playing synthesiser, percussion and drums, as well as providing backing and some lead vocals.
+Off stage, when she’s not drawing (she is a children’s book illustrator) she is responsible for all of the bands design work, social media, web design/content, promotional material and moral support.
+Along with this, her fashion sense is key in creating our look on stage because of course, Andy & Paul ARE fashion icons… aren’t they…??

 SOME OF THE SONGS WE PLAY….

-Pandora’s Box – If You Leave – Joan Of Arc – Tesla Girls – Secret – History Of Modern – Genetic Engineering – One More Time – Isotype – Walking On The Milky Way – Sailing On The Seven Seas – Electricity – Metro Land – Almost – Red Frame/White Light – Of All The Things We’ve Made – Walking On Air – Messages – Call My Name – Romance Of A Telescope – Silent Running – Forever Live And Die – So In Love – Dreaming – The Punishment Of Luxury – Enola Gay – Georgia – Sister Marie Says – What Have We Done – Souvenir – Maid Of Orleans – Locomotion – Telegraph – Talking Loud And Clear + many more!
+Pandora’s Box – Telegraph – If You Leave – Joan Of Arc – Tesla Girls – History Of Modern – Dresden – Walking On The Milky Way – Sailing On The Seven Seas – Electricity – Metroland – Stand Above Me – Red Frame/White Light – The New Stone Age – Messages – Forever Live And Die – Dreaming – Enola Gay – Georgia – Sister Marie Says – Souvenir – Boy from the Chemist – Stay – Genetic Engineering – Maid Of Orleans – Locomotion – Talking Loud And Clear + Bunker Soliders – Night Cafe + we have many more in the making!!

 Come along for the OMD experience…